Edin93/binary_trees/README.md

 # binary_trees

+- The prototypes of all functions are included in binary_trees.h

 ## General
 - What is a binary tree
 - What is the difference between a binary tree and a Binary Search Tree